 1 – New File/New Word Document/New Anything!
 Context right click Menu

 I have found that the New File Menu (a very cheap paid version) on the App store suitable for the task.
-This application allows you to have all “New file types” in the right click context menu that we are used to see in Microsoft Windows (by default).
+This application allows you to have all “New file types” in the right click context menu which you are used to see in Microsoft Windows (by default).

 2- Stop the screen from sleeping

-Of course Apple with all its wisdom, forces you to go and install another very famous third party application called Cafeine since why include this functionality into the operating system by default!?
+The lack of such a silly feature forces you to go and install a very famous third party application called Cafeine.
+Ironically, why include this functionality into the operating system by default!?

 3 – How to cleanly uninstall an application on Mac OS

-Now a lot of people will tell you: Well!!! this is the easiest thing in Mac, just drag the application to the bin.
+Now a lot of people will tell you: Well!!! this is the easiest thing in MacOS, just drag the application to the bin.
 Wrong!
-Yes you can do that with applications that are self-contained.
+Yes! you can do that with applications that are self-contained.
 Nevertheless, a lot of applications just scatter their files all over the place in the system.
-Some are good Samaritans in the sense they have their uninstall tools such as Anti-viruses (Yes, Macs get infected!).
+Some applications are good Samaritans in the sense that they have their own uninstall tools such as Anti-viruses (Yes, Macs get infected!).

-So for all the applications that splash their trash everywhere in the system (i.e not self contained) and do not have an uninstall feature requires the installation of another third party application as usual instead of this being a tool built into the Mac OS system.
+So for all the applications that splash their trash 🙂 everywhere in the system, in other words not self contained and for the ones that do not have an uninstall tool, your only option to safely and completely remove an application is to install another third party application instead of this being a built-in tool into the Mac OS system.

-The app that I advise to install and use for this task is called AppCleaner.
+The app that I advise you to install and use for this task is called AppCleaner.

-4 – Support of the Microsoft NTFS file system
+4 – Support for the Microsoft NTFS file system

 Please have a look at my previous articles: